chapainaashish/production-ai-engineering/day-01-production-llm-client/README.md

 ## Part 3: Calculating The Cost

-LLM API calls can get expensive fast.
-Before deploying your app into production, understand token-based pricing first.
+Before deploying your app into production, understand token-based pricing first because LLM API calls can get expensive as you scale.

 ### Current Pricing